Table of Contents

 For those who love street food, you will find many interesting places to appease your taste buds.
 Apart from sampling delicious Sri Lankan food specialities, you will find many other international dishes coming under Indian food, Chinese food, Italian food, Thai food, Chinese and many more.

 You will love to see the variety available on the island in gems and jewellery, clothing, leather products, accessories, handicraft and gadgets.
-Shops are opening at 10.00 am daily except on Sunday and open to shoppers until 7.00 pm.
-Note that opening hours of shops can be slightly varied depending on the region E.g. the opening hours of many shops in Colombo is from 10.00 am to 08.00 pm.
+Shops are open at 10.00 am daily except on Sunday and open to shoppers until 7.00 pm.
+Note that the opening hours of shops can be slightly varied depending on the region E.g. the opening hours of many shops in Colombo are from 10.00 am to 08.00 pm.
 Every full moon day is a public holiday in Sri Lanka and shops are closed.

-If you love adventure activities such as whitewater rafting, waterfall abseiling, mountain climbing there are many places to await you.
-By far, Kitulgala is the most popular locality for land-based adrenaline-pumping activities while places such as Weligama, Arugam Bay and west coast beaches are the best places for salt water-based sports.
+If you love adventure activities such as whitewater rafting, waterfall abseiling, and mountain climbing there are many places to await you.
+By far, Kitulgala is the most popular locality for land tour packages with land-based adrenaline-pumping activities while places such as Weligama, Arugam Bay and west coast beaches are the best places for salt water-based sports.

 Yoga and meditation centres are very popular among travellers in Sri Lanka.
 These are age-old proven methods to create inner peace and calm your mind and body.
-Yoga and meditation can be practised at selected resorts on the island and most of them combine traditional Ayurveda healing system, Yoga and mediations in order to give you the much-needed escape from the busy humdrum of life.
+Yoga and meditation can be practised at selected resorts on the island and most of them combine traditional Ayurveda healing systems, Yoga and mediations in order to give you the much-needed escape from the busy humdrum of life.